nicuveo/MML/README.md

 *MML*: a Minimalistic Maths Library
 ===================================

-The *MML* is a collection of semi-random maths tools that I needed at some point in some of my projects.
-It mainly focuses on fundamental 2D shapes.
+The *MML* was born as the collection of various maths tools that I needed at some point in some of my projects.
+It is now a rather unfieed library that focuses on fundamental 2D shapes.

 It is a "headers only" library, as it relies on templates / macros to decide what types to use for value storage and for intermediate computations, and what relational operations to use on them.

 Shapes
 ------

-The *MML* expose a variadic `Shape` structure, implemented with a boost variant.
+The *MML* expose a variadic `Shape` structure, implemented with `boost variant`.
 Each shape can be one of those fundamental shapes:
   * a `Point` / `Vector`;
   * a `Line` segment;
   * a `Rect` (which is really an *AABB*);
   * a `Circle`;
-  * a generic `Polygon` (a basic list of points)
+  * a generic `Polygon` (a basic list of points).

 ```c++
 #include <nauths/mml/mml.hh>